anton-k/hindley-milner-type-check/README.md

 Why do we need that instance?
 Actually this is a tiny trick to make type-signatures of the library more readable.
 You can see that the library is generic with many parameters. with that some types can type 3 to 5 parameters each and it can add up.
-But this class let's us define short synonyms for many type-names.
+But this class lets us define short synonyms for many type-names.
 And instead of

 ```haskell